Andrew Komo

 Hi!
 Welcome to my website.
 I'm an economics PhD candidate at MIT.

 I'm interested in market design and industrial organization.
+My work often intersects with computer science topics and is a mix of theory and empirics.

 The best way to reach me is by email.